Frequently Asked Questions

 What is Continuous Threat Exposure Management (CTEM)?

 Continuous Threat Exposure Management (CTEM) is a formalized process for identifying and remediating the most significant threats to a business.
-CTEM helps organizations manage and govern their overall threat exposure management (TEM) program by focusing on exploitable vulnerabilities and security gaps most likely to be targeted by attackers.
-Learn more.
+It manages and governs an organization’s overall threat exposure management (TEM) program by focusing on exploitable vulnerabilities and security gaps most likely to be targeted by attackers.
+Source

-What are the main steps in the CTEM process?
+What are the five steps of the CTEM process?

 What are the benefits of implementing a CTEM program?